How to Know What You're Good At

 Maybe every team you join gets organized.
 Maybe every conflict you enter gets resolved.
 Maybe every confused person you talk to walks away with clarity.
 Maybe every project you touch gets done ahead of schedule.

-Those patterns are not luck.
-They are your wiring expressing itself whether you name it or not.
+Those patterns aren't luck.
+They're your wiring expressing itself whether you name it or not.

 4. Remember Your Childhood